phuong17889/yii2-socketio/README.md

         protected $userId;

         /**
-         * Changel name.
+         * Channel name.
 For client side this is nsp.
          */
         public static function broadcastOn(): array
         {